A proven sequence for powerful results with Nellie Edge ABC Phonics: Sing, Sign, and Read! program

 A Word about ABC Phonics Mastery in Kindergarten:

 This ABC Phonics: Sing, Sign, and Read! program is one piece of our comprehensive writing workshop model, which has proven successful in diverse kindergartens in Salem, Oregon and across the country.
-Diverse kindergarten learners thrive with this comprehensive, authentic, and multisensory ABC Phonics program.
-We also know that in both affluent school communities and Title I schools, there are learners who need additional support.
+All kindergarten learners thrive with a comprehensive, authentic, and multisensory ABC Phonics program.
+We recognize that in both affluent school communities and Title I schools, there are harder-to-accelerate learners who need additional support.
 Assessment-driven instruction identifies these higher-needs learners early for systematic, intentional remediation that builds on Reading Recovery® research and principles of visible learning.
-Our engaging, art-rich approach does not let kindergarten learners fall through the cracks.
+Our engaging, art-rich Response to Intervention (RTI) approach does not let kindergarten learners fall through the cracks.

 1. Discover the easiest, most delightful way to teach ABC Phonics skills.
 Don’t wait until kindergarten!
 First introduce the ABC Phonics: Sing, Sing, and Read! song with FREE instructional video clips and support materials to Head Start teachers, families of preschool, and homeschooling parents in the school community.
 Encourage a culture of family literacy so all children can build a strong ABC Phonics foundation for success of writing and reading fluency in kindergarten.

-2. During spring kindergarten registration, give families the ABC Phonics Family Reference Chart and accompanying letter explaining the program.
-Do a short ABC Phonics program presentation on the actual spring kindergarten orientation day for new kindergarten families (See video clip on “Multisensory and Phonics Overview” and see document: Why We Use Sign Language and Fingerspelling) Help parents understand how ABC Phonics: Sing, Sign, and Read! builds literacy success for kindergartners with a strong “parents as partners” component.
-Check out "Parents as Partners" Resources.
-Many children master the ABC Phonics song and fingerspelling before school starts.
+2. During spring kindergarten registration, give families the ABC Phonics Family Reference Chart and the accompanying letter explaining the program.
+Do a short ABC Phonics program presentation on the actual spring kindergarten orientation day for new kindergarten families (See video clip on “Multisensory and Phonics Overview” and see: Why We Use Sign Language and Fingerspelling) Help parents understand how ABC Phonics: Sing, Sign, and Read! builds literacy success for kindergartners with a strong “parents as partners” component.
+Check out "Parents as Partners" Resources on our ABC Phonics page.
+Many children master the ABC Phonics song and fingerspelling before kindergarten begins.

-4. Teachers: On the ABC Phonics page, find examples of beautiful and organized kindergarten learning environments with consistent ABC visual props throughout the room from the ABC Phonics program: ABC Wall Cards, a vertical poster near the instructional area, miniature charts, books in the library for children to study, and dictionary pages in writing folders (download FREE resources on ABC Phonics page).
-Teach children how to access and use them!
+4. Teachers: On the ABC Phonics page, find examples of beautiful and organized kindergarten learning environments with consistent ABC visual props throughout the room from the ABC Phonics program: ABC Wall Cards, a vertical poster near the instructional area, miniature charts, books in the library for children to study, and dictionary pages in writing folders, which children learn how to use.
+Download FREE resources on ABC Phonics page.

 6. Check for fingerspelling accuracy every day the first month of school by using those short segments of time as children are lining up for recess or lunch.
 Remind children to practice at home!
 I bet you practiced at home last night!
-Who thinks they are ready to demonstrate the entire song?
-Accurate fingerspelling is a vital piece for harder-to-accelerate students and English learners.
+Who thinks they are ready to perform the entire song?
+Accurate fingerspelling is a vital link to ABC Phonics memory for harder-to accelerate students and English learners.
 The kinesthetic act of fingerspelling with accuracy will help the learners connect with the visual and phonetic components of language.
 Multisensory learning takes advantage of how the brain learns best!